Ahmed-Amine-Soltani/labs/Hands-on/NAT Gateway/Hands-on Nat Gateway.md

-To delete the resources created for the second solution
+### To delete the resources created during the second solution

 To delete the Cloud NAT "nat-1"  run: